weilueluo/tsm4j/README.md

 # tsm4j

-Tiny State Machine for Java
+A tiny, in-memory, state machine for Java

 ## Install